eerrecart/http-to-nsupdate/README.md

 http-to-nsupdate
 ================

 A http request entry point to handle ``nsupdate`` tool remotely via http ``GET`` requests.
-Usefull to make a remote dns update from an reduced soft/hard device - like routers - where you don't have an ssh console, or a full web client.
+Usefull to make a remote dns update from a reduced soft/hard device - like routers - where you don't have an ssh console, or a full web client.

 The **nsupdate bash** ``vendor/nsupdate.js`` invoked from the web server, was taken from [nsupdate-proxy](https://github.com/unhosted/nsupdate-proxy) project **owned by** [unhosted](https://github.com/unhosted), thanks!